aminaidrees488-hub/lung-nodule-malignancy-analysis/README.md

 # Study of Machine Learning Models for Lung Nodule Malignancy

-This repository contains the official dataset and programmatic framework for the statistical evaluation and machine learning-based classification of lung nodule malignancy risk.
+This repository contains a synthetic dataset developed for a machine learning project on lung nodule classification.

 ## 📌 Project Overview
-The objective of this study is to implement and benchmark robust binary classification models to predict the malignancy grade of lung nodules.
-By integrating classical clinical risk indicators with advanced computational morphology and radiomic texture features, this framework aims to assist in the early and accurate assessment of pulmonary oncological risks.
+This dataset was created for a machine learning project on lung nodule classification.
+It contains clinical, demographic, radiomic, and fractal features collected to classify lung nodules as Benign or Malignant.
+The dataset can be used for exploratory data analysis, feature engineering, machine learning model development, and classification performance evaluation.
 ## 📊 Dataset Specifications
 The primary data is hosted in the structured repository file: **`Final_Lung_Nodule_Data_Updated (1).csv`**